Terms of Service

 Last Updated: January 1, 2025

 Welcome to the Oakland County Deputy Sheriff's Association (OCDSA) online services.
-These Terms of Service ("Terms") govern your use of our website, member portal, shift bidding system, and all related services (collectively, the "Services").
+These Terms of Service govern your use of our website, member portal, shift bidding system, and all related services.
 By accessing or using our Services, you agree to be bound by these Terms.

 These Terms apply to all members of the Oakland County Deputy Sheriff's Association, including active deputies, retired members, and authorized representatives.

-To access certain features of our Services, you must register for an account using your official badge number and department-issued email address.
-You must provide accurate, current, and complete information during registration.
+To access certain features, you must register using your official badge number and department-issued email address.
+You must provide accurate, current, and complete information.

-You are responsible for maintaining the confidentiality of your account credentials and for all activities that occur under your account.
-You must immediately notify OCDSA of any unauthorized use of your account or any other breach of security.
+You are responsible for maintaining the confidentiality of your account credentials and for all activities under your account.
+Notify OCDSA immediately of any unauthorized use.

 Accounts are available only to current OCDSA members in good standing.
-Membership status is verified through our records and the Oakland County Sheriff's Office human resources department.
+Membership status is verified through our records and OCSO HR.

 • Access union information and resources